RadeonOpenCompute/ROCm_Documentation/ROCm_Tools/ROCm-Tools.rst

 =====================

 The AMD ROCm Debugger (ROCgdb) is the AMD ROCm source-level debugger for Linux based on the GNU Debugger (GDB).
 It enables heterogeneous debugging on the AMD ROCm platform of an x86-based host architecture along with AMD GPU architectures and supported by the AMD Debugger API Library (ROCdbgapi)<<<make this a link to the section below>>>.
 The AMD ROCm Debugger is installed by the rocm-gdb package.
-The rocm-gdb package is part of the rocm-dev meta-package that is in turn part of the rocm-dkms package.
+The rocm-gdb package is part of the rocm-dev meta-package, which is in the rocm-dkms package.

 The current AMD ROCm Debugger (ROCgdb) is an initial prototype that focuses on source line debugging.
 Note, symbolic variable debugging capabilities are not currently supported.
 You can use the standard GDB commands for both CPU and GPU code debugging.
 For more information about ROCgdb, refer to the ROCgdb User Guide, which is installed at: